kov4l3nko/kov4l3nko.github.io_content/blog/2018-05-25-my-experience-with-lldb-and-electra-jb/index.md

 ---

 The first edition of this article was written on March 18, 2018.
 This is the second edition, with some important updates.
+Please note that this article is about [the "old" Electra for iOS 11.0-11.1.2](https://coolstar.org/electra1112/).

 ---

-I tried to google a short and clear instruction how to debug apps from AppStore on iOS devices jailbroken with [Electra](https://coolstar.org/electra/).
+I tried to google a short and clear instruction how to debug apps from AppStore on iOS devices jailbroken with [Electra](https://coolstar.org/electra1112/).
 I did not found anything useful, so I wrote this guide.
 It works for me, but I'm not sure it works for your.
 I tested it on

 * iPhone 7 running iOS 11.1.2
 * iPhone 5s running iOS 11.0.1

-Both devices were jailbroken with Electra jailbreak 1.0.4.
+Both devices were jailbroken with [Electra jailbreak 1.0.4](https://coolstar.org/electra1112/).

 # Deploying `debugserver` from Xcode to your device